Gangs, Criminal Exploitation & County Lines

 Provides clear referral pathways for frontline practitioners to follow nationally and use as a best practice template, when responding to, and safeguarding children involved in county lines.

 A short informative document highlighting the different stages of exploitation:

 - Trapped stage

-A short document for professionals to use at strategy meetings, multi-agency meetings, or other settings where professionals might be discussing children and young people who are at risk of exploitation.
+A short document for professionals to use at meetings or other settings when discussing children and young people who are at risk of exploitation.

-A web page with a range of toolkits and guidance documents for professionals to inform good practice and support regional strategies.
+A web page of toolkits and guidance documents for professionals to inform good practice and support regional strategies.

 - A report by the Centre for Social Justice aimed at decision makers, councillors and professionals, working with children, young people and adults at risk, looking at how to stop the violence and tackle gang activity.